 Then he added some dicta for guidance.
 If universities want to understand diversity and the role that race and ethnicity might play in achieving it, they should look to Harvard, proposed Powell, and he appended to his opinion a long statement of Harvard's diversity program.
 In such a program, Powell contended, racial or ethnic background might

 In these off-hand comments, universities saw a green light for pushing ahead aggressively with their affirmative action programs.
 Justice Powell's basic holding could not have been plainer: any system like the Medical School's that assessed applications along two different tracks defined by race or that used numerical racial quotas must fail constitutional muster.
 Yet by the mid-1980s universities across the land had in place systems of admissions and scholarships that exhibited one or both of these features.
 When the University of Maryland's Banneker scholarships—awarded only to African-American students—were held in violation of the Constitution in 1994, the house of cards forming university affirmative action began to fall.
 In 1996, the Court of Appeals for the Fifth Circuit struck down the University of Texas Law School's admissions program.
 In 1998, the Court of Appeals for the First Circuit struck down a Boston plan assigning students to selective high schools by race.
 In 2001, two more schools saw their admissions programs invalidated by federal courts: the University of Georgia and the University of Michigan Law School.
-In many of these cases, educational institutions were using schemes that made race something more than Justice Powell's “plus” factor.
-The Fifth Circuit Court's ruling in Hopwood threw a cloud even over this small window for affirmative action, boldly asserting that the Bakke holding was now dead as law and that race could not be used at all in admissions.
+In many of these cases, educational institutions were using schemes that made race something very much more than Justice Powell's “plus” factor.
+The Fifth Circuit Court's ruling in the University of Texas case (Hopwood v.
+Texas, 78 F 3d 932 [Fifth Circuit, 1996]) threw a cloud even over this small window for affirmative action, boldly asserting that the Bakke holding was now dead as law and that race could not be used at all in admissions.

 Given Justice Powell's singular opinion, supported by no one else on the Court, and given the drift of Supreme Court decisions on racial preferences since 1978, the Hopwood court was not outlandish, if a bit presumptuous, in declaring Powell's holding in Bakke dead.
 As it happened, Powell's opinion was far from dead.
 In the University of Michigan Law School case, Grutter v.
-Bollinger, eventually decided by the Supreme Court in June 2003, Justice Sandra Day O'Connor's lead opinion declared: “today we endorse Justice Powell's view that student body diversity is a compelling state interest that can justify the use of race in university admissions.”
+Bollinger, eventually decided by the Supreme Court in June 2003, Justice Sandra Day O'Connor's lead opinion declared: “today we endorse Justice Powell's view that student body diversity is a compelling state interest that can justify the use of race in university admissions” (Grutter v.
+Bollinger, 539 U.S. 306 , at 330).
 Diversity was alive after all.
-But how it worked its affirmative action elixir remained no clearer in 2003 than in 1978.
+But how it worked its affirmative action elixir remained as unclear in 2003 as it had been in 1978.

-To see why, consider how in Grutter v.
-Bollinger Justice O'Connor posed the issue:
+To see why, consider how in Grutter Justice O'Connor posed the issue:

 Now, posing the issue this way and allowing the Law School to assert a special interest in “one particular type of diversity” invites the conflation of general diversity—a diversity of opinions, experiences, backgrounds, talents, aspirations, and perspectives—with ethnic and racial diversity that Justice Powell appeared strongly to resist.
 After all, the Medical School too had asserted in its defense a similar special interest.